go-martini/martini/README.md

 ### How do I change the port/host?

-Martini's `Run` function looks for the PORT environment variable and uses that.
-Otherwise Martini will default to port 3000.
+Martini's `Run` function looks for the PORT and HOST environment variables and uses those.
+Otherwise Martini will default to localhost:3000.
 To have more flexibility over port and host, use the `http.ListenAndServe` function instead.

 ~~~ go